Holoscope: Open and Lightweight Telescope & Honeypot Platform: Deployment of

 We deploy \sysname{} through collaboration with several Italian and Brazilian organisations, as shown in~\Cref{tab:organisations}.
 All organisations provide an IP range within their address space to install a darknet.
-Additionally, some support honeypot deployment and workload execution, e.g., data processing, directly within their infrastructure.
+Some support honeypot deployment and workload execution, e.g., data processing, directly within their infrastructure.

-Each organisation offers different-sized subnet ranges and sensor capabilities.
-For simplicity, we consider each /24 subnet a separate sensor, splitting larger ranges into multiple /24 sensors.
-Sensors joined at different times.
-For instance, we activated sensor $H$, hosted in Microsoft Azure East US, for one month during August 2025.
-Within each sensor's address range, we select a /24 subnet to compare visibility into unsolicited traffic.
-A single /24 typically observes between 1.3 million and 6.1 million packets per day from approximately 42 thousand unique external senders.
-Currently, \sysname{} operates a distributed network telescope covering 3.8 million IP addresses, with most sensor owners authorising active experiments using honeypots and local workload execution.
+Each organisation contributes subnet ranges of varying sizes and sensor capabilities (ranging from 4 GB RAM and 4 vCPU to 32 GB RAM and 16 vCPU).
+To enable a fair comparison, in our analysis, we consider only a /24 subnet per sensor.
+Sensors $F_1$ and $F_2$, which correspond to two contiguous /25 networks located in two different campuses, are treated jointly as a single /24 sensor, and denoted as $F$.
+The sensors joined \sysname{} at different times.
+For instance, we activated sensor $H$, hosted in Microsoft Azure East US, in August 2025.
+A single /24 darknet typically observes between 1.3 million and 6.3 million packets per day from approximately 42 thousand unique external senders.

-\subsection{Resource Overhead}
+\subsection{Resource overhead}

-We evaluate memory overhead for the VPN and K3s \sysname{} layers using a testbed with three Virtual Machines, each with 2 vCPUs and 2 GB RAM.
-One runs the K3s master node, the others act as sensors.
-The \sysname{} setup consumes approximately 200 MB RAM in the sensor (negligible resources) while about 1 GB RAM in the master node requires due to additional K3s components.
-Activating the toolbox, darknet, and traffic collector modules consumes negligible additional memory, while each honeypot module's requirements depend on the honeypot application.
-After activation, memory requirements remain constant.
+We evaluate Holoscope’s computational resource requirements by quantifying the platform overhead relative to standalone experiment execution.
+To avoid impacting the production deployment described in~\cref{ss:organisations}, we conduct a benchmark by deploying \sysname{} on dedicated VMs (2 vCPUs and 2 GB of RAM each).

+Holoscope introduces an overhead of approximately 300 MB of RAM and 3\% to 10\% CPU usage per sensor.
+The sensor acting as the K3s master node has higher resource requirements, consuming between 0.6 and 1 GB of RAM and around 25\% CPU, due to additional components running on it, e.g., the K3s \textit{etcd} database.

+\sysname{} requires only a few GB of disk space, while the volume of downloaded data during the installation is on the order of MB.
+The management traffic exchanged, over the VPN, by sensors consists predominantly of K3s/VPN management messages.